 Prior to joining the AIA in 2006, Ken practiced for eighteen years as a construction attorney in private practice Maryland law firms.
 During that time, he represented owners, contractors, subcontractors and design professionals in a number of dispute resolution forums, including State and Federal Courts and administrative agencies, mediation and arbitration.
 Ken is admitted in state and federal courts in the State of Maryland.

 Ms. Banks focuses her practice in all areas of construction law, from contract drafting and negotiation to pre-litigation dispute resolution and complex construction disputes involving mechanics liens, payment bond claims, and construction defect claims.
 She represents clients across the construction spectrum, including design professionals, owners, construction managers, contractors, subcontractors, and suppliers.
-In addition to her construction practice, Ms. Banks serves as an associate outside legal counsel to the AIA Contract Documents Committee and has been directly involved with updating the 2019 Construction Manager Documents, 2017 AIA Owner-Contractor Agreements, and 2014 AIA Design-Build Documents, as well as developing the 2015 AIA Teaming Agreement.
+In addition to her construction practice, Ms. Banks serves as an associate outside legal counsel to the AIA Contract Documents Committee and has, most recently, been directly involved with developing the 2021 Design Assist and Delegated Design Agreements, the 2021 G702 and G703 for Cost of the Work projects, and collateral materials for the 2019 Construction Manager Documents.

-Ms. Banks has authored publications and spoken on topics such as the AIA’s 2019 construction manager documents, risks of P3’s for design professionals, teaming agreements, contract considerations for design professionals and contractors, understanding the general conditions of a construction contract, innovative design - risks and rewards for the design professional, issues affecting Maryland design professionals, payment bonds and mechanics liens, and construction changes and extras.
+Ms. Banks has authored publications and spoken on topics such as the 2019 construction manager documents and collateral materials, risks of P3’s for design professionals, teaming agreements, contract considerations for design professionals and contractors, understanding the general conditions of a construction contract, innovative design - risks and rewards for the design professional, issues affecting Maryland design professionals, payment bonds and mechanics liens, and construction changes and extras.

 Ms. Banks is a member of the American Bar Association Forum on the Construction Industry, Maryland State Bar Association, and District of Columbia Bar Association, and an Allied Member of the National American Institute of Architects.
 She is admitted to practice in Maryland state and federal courts and the District of Columbia.
 She received her B.A. degree, with honors, in Economics, from the University of Delaware, Phi Beta Kappa, and her J.D. degree, with honors, from the University of Baltimore School of Law.